rothlab/tileseqMave/README.md

 ## Running tileseqMave

 ### Constructing the parameter sheet
-A template for the parameter sheet can be found [here](https://docs.google.com/spreadsheets/d/1tIblmIFgOApPNzWN2KUwj8BKzBiJ1pOL7R4AOUGrqvE/edit?usp=sharing).
+A template for the parameter sheet can be found [here](https://docs.google.com/spreadsheets/d/1tIblmIFgOApPNzWN2KUwj8BKzBiJ1pOL7R4AOUGrqvE).
 You can use any spreadsheet software to fill it out according to the instructions above; then export it into CSV format.

 ### Converting the parameter sheet
 Internally, both `tileseq_mutcount` and all modules of `tileseqMave` use a JSON-formatted version of the sheet.
-To convert the parameter sheet from CSV to JSON format you can use the `csv2json.R` script.
+To convert the parameter sheet from CSV to JSON format you can use the `csv2json` script.
 This will also perform a validation of the parameter sheet, ensuring that requirements have been met.
 The module is used as follows:

 ```
-csv2json.R [--] [--help] [--srOverride] [--silent]
+tsm csv2json [--] [--help] [--srOverride] [--silent]
        [--outfile OUTFILE] [--logfile LOGFILE] infile

 Checks TileSeq parameter CSV file for validity and converts it to JSON